a-prejean/Blender-SOPs/docs/Asset_Browser.md

 # **Asset Browser**

-!!! note
+{==

 Anything that can be reused across projects, such as Materials, Lighting Setups, Props, etc., can be marked as an Asset.

+==}

 ## **Setting up an Asset Library**